 groupByResults: - count: '1' properties: category: MFA_NOT_ENFORCED - count: '3' properties: category: ADMIN_SERVICE_ACCOUNT - count: '2' properties: category: API_KEY_APIS_UNRESTRICTED - count: '1' properties: category: API_KEY_APPS_UNRESTRICTED - count: '2' properties: category: API_KEY_EXISTS - count: '10' properties: category: AUDIT_CONFIG_NOT_MONITORED - count: '10' properties: category: AUDIT_LOGGING_DISABLED - count: '1' properties: category: AUTO_UPGRADE_DISABLED - count: '10' properties: category: BUCKET_IAM_NOT_MONITORED - count: '10' properties: category: BUCKET_LOGGING_DISABLED nextPageToken: token readTime: '2019-08-05T21:56:13.862Z' totalSize: 50

-The Compliance dashboard helps you review your high-level violation status and export reports.
-This dashboard provides summaries for the number of detectors associated with each compliance standard that Security Health Analytics and Web Security Scanner monitor.
+The Compliance page helps you review your high-level violation status and export reports by providing summaries for the number of detectors that are associated with each compliance standard that Security Health Analytics and Web Security Scanner monitor.

-This section describes how to use Security Health Analytics and Web Security Scanner detectors to monitor for violations against common compliance controls like those described in the CIS Google Cloud Computing Foundations Benchmark v1.0.0 through v1.2.0, Payment Card Industry Data Security Standard (PCI-DSS) v3.2.1, and more.
+This section describes how to use Security Health Analytics and Web Security Scanner detectors to monitor for violations against common compliance controls like those described in Managing and monitoring for compliance.
 Security Health Analytics and Web Security Scanner monitor for violations of common compliance controls based on a best effort mapping provided by Google.
 It is not a replacement for a compliance audit but can be used to help you maintain your continuous compliance and catch violations early.

-The compliance dashboard shows the number of checks for each standard that are in a Warning state and a Passing state:
+The compliance page shows the number of checks for each standard that are in a Warning state and a Passing state:

 - Warning state: there are one or more active findings (violations) associated with that check.